-Patient typically receive a series of 6 infusions over the course of approximately 2 weeks for mood disorders.
+Patient typically receive a series of 6 infusions over the course of approximately 2-3 weeks.

 The treatment does require booster infusions as time passes to keep the effect going and to keep patients symptom free.
 These boosters are the same duration, but single infusions rather than a series of infusions done during the loading phase.

-Mental health and neurodegenerative disorder infusions last 45-60 minutes and chronic pain infusions vary 3-4 hours.
+Mental health and neurodegenerative disorder infusions last 45-60 minutes and chronic pain infusions vary from 3-4 hours.